PritamChakrabortyShuvo/AWS-Projects/03_Ride-Share-Platform/README.md

          <img src="Diagrams/result.png" width=90%>
    </div>

-## Project Outcome
+## 🔥 Project Outcome

 The **Ride Sharing App** is successfully deployed as a serverless web application with the following capabilities:

 - **User Authentication**: Users can securely sign up and sign in using Amazon Cognito, with email-based registration and verification.
-- **Ride Creation**: Users can create ride requests through a REST API, with data persistently stored in DynamoDB.
+- **Ride Creation**: Users can create ride requests through a REST API with data persistently stored in DynamoDB.
 - **Scalable Backend**: AWS Lambda and API Gateway provide a serverless, scalable infrastructure for processing ride requests.
 - **Hosted Front-End**: The application is hosted via AWS Amplify, with automated deployments triggered by GitHub commits.
-- **Secure Access**: IAM roles and Cognito-based authorization ensure secure access to AWS resources and APIs.
+- **Secure Access**: IAM roles and Cognito based authorization ensure secure access to AWS resources and APIs.

 ## Troubleshooting